-- Q. Where can I get a Live Scan fingerprint form? - A. The Live Scan fingerprint form is available on the Secretary of State's website or upon request from the Secretary of State's office. - Q. I have completed an approved course of study and taken the exam, but my current commission doesn't expire for another four months.
+Q. Where can I get a Live Scan fingerprint form?

+- A. The Live Scan fingerprint form is available on the Secretary of State's website or upon request from the Secretary of State's office. - Q. I have completed an approved course of study and taken the exam, but my current commission doesn't expire for another four months.
 When will I receive my new commission? - A. Your notary public commission for reappointment will be issued 30 days prior to the expiration date of your current commission if you have complied with all the requirements to become a notary public. - Q. I have changed my business, mailing or home address.
-What do I do? - A. Send the Secretary of State a letter or a change of address form by certified mail within 30 days of the change.
-(Government Code section 8213.5) - Q. I have changed my business from one county to another.
-What do I do? - Your commission allows you to notarize throughout the State of California, regardless A. of where your oath and bond are on file.
-If the location of your business has changed, you are required to send the Secretary of State an address change by certified mail within 30 days of the change.
+What do I do? - A. Send the Secretary of State a letter or a change of address form by certified mail or any other means of physical delivery that provides a receipt within 30 days of the change.
+(Government Code section 8213.5)

+Q. I have changed my business from one county to another.
+What do I do?

+A. Your commission allows you to notarize throughout the State of California, regardless of where your oath and bond are on file.
+If the location of your business has changed, you are required to send the Secretary of State an address change by certified mail or any other means of physical delivery that provides a receipt within 30 days of the change.
 If the address change is for your business, please include the business name in your notification.
 If the address change includes a change of county, you may choose to file a new oath of office and bond in the county to which your business has moved, however, a county transfer is not required.
 To file a county change, you must request an oath of office form from the Secretary of State.
 The oath will have the name of your original county; however, you must take and file your oath of office in the new county, checking the county transfer box at the bottom of the oath form.
 You also must take a new bond or a duplicate of the original bond and file it together with your oath of office in the new county.
 A certificate of authorization to manufacture a notary public seal will be sent to you once the Secretary of State has received and processed your oath of office filed in the new county.
 Your stamp must reflect the county where your most recent oath and bond are filed.
 (Government Code sections 8213 and 8213.5)